|

 Admiralty here" the English custom's law act did not authorize seizure of

+a ship even if it was carrying cargo without paying the tax.
 To put it another way, if you were an English navy officer who had

 intercepted a ship that was smuggling, you would be much better off to take the